StanfordAHA/garnet/README.md

 ```
 $ pip install -r requirements.txt  # install python dependencies
 $ pip install pytest
-# Note: If you created a virtualenv, reactive it to load the new `pytest`
+# Note: If you created a virtualenv, reactivate it to load the new `pytest`
 # binary into your path
 # $ source venv/bin/activate
 ```